A-Janad/nd082-Azure-Cloud-DevOps-Starter-Code/C1 - Azure Infrastructure Operations/project/starter_files/README.md

 # Azure Infrastructure Operations Project: Deploying a scalable IaaS web server in Azure

 ### Introduction
 For this project, you will write a Packer template and a Terraform template to deploy a customizable, scalable web server in Azure.
+The project also requires applying an Azure policy to stop the creation of any new resources that lack tags.
+Additionally, a VM image will be created using Packer to be used as the load balancer.
+Finally, the resources will be deployed in a scalable and immutable manner through Terraform.

 ### Getting Started
 1. Clone this repository